CuteTenshii/guns-solver/README.md

 # Guns.lol Solver

 A solver for the guns.lol WebAssembly script, which is used to record views on profile pages.
-Was cool to reverse engineer it :)

 **If you know anything about WASM or C, please help the project by contributing!**

+## Usage

+Requires Go.

+- Download the source code
+- Build it with `go build`
+- Run it with `./guns-solver -username <username>`

 ## How it works - Reverse Engineering